roopsBee/myPortfolio/cms/projects/my-todo-app.md

   - Redux
 Image: /img/todoapp.png
 alt: Todo App Screenshot
-description: >
-  A todo app featuring full authentication with email and password login utilising cookies for persistence, and google and github via Oauth.

-  Built using React, you can create multiple lists, which are all saved to the mongoDB database using restful routes.
 ---

 Feature list:

-* Log in with email and password
+- Log in with email and password
-* Log in with google and github via Oauth
+- Log in with google and github via Oauth
-* Utilises cookies to maintain user state
+- Utilises cookies to maintain user state
-* Restful routes
+- Restful routes
-* Responsive design
+- Responsive design
-* Redux for application state
+- Redux for application state
-* Animations with react-spring
+- Animations with react-spring
-* Styling with material-ui
+- Styling with material-ui